A Responsibility for Safety in our Schools

 The goal of the group was to make sure that every school in Iowa has a plan, and the vision was to give them a template to drive planning conversations at the local level.
 The plan was derived from these conversations and will increase the overall security and safety of every school in Iowa, because the schools were partnered with local first responders and county emergency managers.

-The plan has been shared with at least eight states, and soon at the national level through the National Association of School Resource Officers.
 Threat Information and Infrastructure Protection Program (TIIPP) staff are available to discuss these school safety products and school security assessments.
 Questions?
 Email HSEMD.

 - FBI School Shooter: A Quick Reference Guide